Materials-Consortia/OPTIMADE/optimade.rst

 Trajectories Entries
 --------------------

-- **Description**: The :entry:`trajectories` entry point contains data belonging to a set of structures.
-  These structures are related because they were, for example, created by the same procedure, e.g. molecular dynamic trajectories, relaxations of a molecule or crystal structure, Monte Carlo simulations, etc.
+- **Description**: The :entry:`trajectories` entry point is used to share data from molecular simulations.
+Usually this data will come from molecular dynamics simulations.
+It can however also be used to share data from structures that are related in an other way.
+For example the successive structures from a Monte Carlo simulation.

   Some examples of the data that can be shared are the particle positions, the pressure and the energies.
   :entry:`trajectories` entries have the properties described in the section `Properties Used by Multiple Entry Types`_ as well as the following properties `reference\_structure`_, `reference\_frame`_, `nframes`_, `available_properties`_ and `next_part_trajectory`_.
   Next to this they can optionally have all the fields of the structures entries as well as relationships and database specific fields.